SpongePowered/SpongeDocs/README.md

 Instructions and Guidelines on how to contribute can be found on [the Docs themselves](https://docs.spongepowered.org/en/contributing/spongedocs.html).

+## Licensing

+The Sponge Documentation is licensed under the [Creative Commons - Share-Alike license](LICENSE.txt).

+You can read more about our licensing situation on the [documentation itself](https://docs.spongepowered.org/stable/en/about/license.html).

 ## Translations

 We're eagerly looking for translators!
 Please visit the [CrowdIn translation page](https://crowdin.com/project/sponge-docs), sign up, join the team, and start translating.